-Employment growth averaged 2.1% and labour productivity growth averaged 1.6% in the first three quarters of 2024.
+Employment growth averaged 2.0% and labour productivity growth averaged 1.4% in 2024.
 Labour productivity growth remains a strong contributor to overall growth in the economy with efficiency improving, demonstrated by the increased ability to generate output per worker.
-The unemployment rate, after rising in 2020 and the first half of 2021, has been declining in the period since, dropping to 5.7% in the fourth quarter of 2023 after revisions, further down to 5.3% in the first quarter of 2024, 4.8% in the second quarter, and 4.6% in the third quarter, seasonally adjusted.
+The unemployment rate, after rising in 2020 and the first half of 2021, has been declining in the period since, dropping to 5.8% in 2023 and to 4.9% in 2024, on average, and to 4.6% in the fourth quarter, seasonally adjusted.
 The unemployment rate in Cyprus is expected to average 4.8% for 2025 as per latest projections by the Ministry of Finance.

 Inflation measured by the Harmonised Index of Consumer Prices, has been declining since the peak in July-August 2022 - 10.6% for headline and 7.2% core inflation.
-Harmonised inflation dropped to 3.9% in 2023 and dropped further to 2.3% in 2024 and is expected to remain broadly flat at 2.0% for 2025 Core inflation, which is headline inflation excluding energy and food, was a little stickier at 2.8% in the year.
+Harmonised inflation dropped to 3.9% in 2023 and dropped further to 2.3% in 2024 and is expected to remain broadly flat at 2.0% for 2025.
+Core inflation, which is headline inflation excluding energy and food, was a little stickier at 2.6% in the year.
 Services inflation - all items excluding goods - was up 4.2% in the year, compared with 3.6% in 2023.

 Cyprus' fiscal performance remains robust.
-Following a general government budget surplus of 2% of GDP in 2023, fiscal developments have continued to be favourable, with government revenues increasing at a higher rate than public spending.
-Total general government revenues rose by 6.7% year-on-year during January-November 2024 and by 15.3% in 2023.
-The budget balance for the eleven months was a surplus of 4.2% of GDP.
+Following a general government budget surplus of 2% of GDP in 2023 and 4.5% of GDP in 2024, fiscal developments have continued to be favourable, with government revenues increasing at a higher rate than public spending.
+Total general government revenues rose by 7.8% year-on-year in 2024 and by 15.3% in 2023.
 Over the next few years, government accounts are likely to continue benefiting from strong, albeit decelerating revenue growth due to the favourable economic outlook.
 This will help manage moderate budgetary pressures.

 General government debt metrics have significantly improved.
-The government debt-to-GDP ratio decreased to 67.7% in November 2024 from 73.6% in 2023 and 113.6% at the end of 2020.
+The government debt-to-GDP ratio decreased to 65.4% in December 2024 from 73.6% in 2023 and 113.6% at the end of 2020.
 Looking ahead, continued budgetary surpluses and favourable debt dynamics are expected to further reduce the debt ratio, potentially dropping below 60% by 2026.